 Use branching to increase engagement

 Branching gives learners control over the process, allowing them to direct where they go, what they see and what happens.
 This makes the experience inherently more engaging and personalized than if the same information is presented in a linear and inflexible fashion.
-Read more on how to create simple branching scenarios.
+See an example of a personalized branching experience, built in Elucidat.

 Use bite-sized online training

 Bite-sized learning enables learners to quickly and conveniently consume content, particularly on mobile devices.
 One of the biggest benefits is it can be consumed during gaps in busy work schedules.
-Consider this sales training sample (created with Elucidat) that would only take learners 5 or 10 minutes to complete.
+Consider this on the job sales support example (created with Elucidat) that would only take learners 3-5 minutes to complete.

 Adult learners like to be challenged.
-Spoon-feeding them information is a sure way to bore them and have them forget what you’re trying to teach.
-Here’s a great example of how making choices can be fun for the learner.
+Spoonfeeding them information is a sure way to bore them and have them forget what you’re trying to teach.
+Here’s a great example of how making choices can be fun for the learner as well as effective learning mechanisms.
 Adult learners like to prove to themselves that they understand what they’re being told or asked to do.

 5. Improve the way you deliver online training to customers